dementati/shard/readme.md

 1. Install SDL2
 2. Install SDL2_ttf

 Use a package manager or Cygwin, or build from source, (>=v5.9).
 CMake will attempt to locate SDL2 automatically.
-If that fails, contact a senior developer.
+This should work fine in Cygwin and probably in many Linux distros, but doesn't seem to work on Windows, so you can use the FIND_SDL2_MANUALLY CMake cache flag to enable specifying the path to SDL2 and SDL2_ttf manually.

 ## Install GLM